JimmySoederstroem/advanced-webdev/FinalProject/Phase 2.md

     * Pie charts on the Reports page for visual spending analysis.
     * A filterable, scrollable table (`ExpenseList`) for displaying expense details.
     * Dropdowns for selecting categories and currency.
-    * Checkboxes for terms and "remember me" (note: "remember me" logic wasn't fully implemented).
+    * Checkboxes for terms and "remember me".
 * **Responsiveness:** Basic responsiveness was considered (e.g., using CSS Grid for reports layout), but thorough testing and refinement across different screen sizes were not part of this phase.
 * **Styling:** CSS (`App.css`, `Settings.css`) was used for styling, aiming for a clean and functional appearance based on the mockups.